 "It takes a tough man to make a tender chicken."
 Frank Perdue

 Smoked chicken is like liver.
 You either love it or hate it.
-In the South, you can start a fight by voicing a preference for smoked chicken or fried chicken.
+In the South, you can start a fight by voicing a preference for either smoked chicken or fried chicken.
 For me, it's all about the skin.
 Fried chicken is worthless unless it crunches.
 Smoked chicken, Georgia style, is big, bold, and assertive, but the skin, although it is packed with flavor, is not crispy.
 The only way to tell which side of the chicken wire fence you're on is to try it.
 Fortunately, it's easy to make.
 This method will produce a delicate, moist bird if you don't overcook it, so there is no need to even consider brining it.

-Preparation time.
+Takes.
 5 minutes to get ready, and about 2 hours to cook

 1 whole chicken, about 3 pounds

 4 tablespoons of Meathead's Memphis Dust, approximately

 About the Memphis Dust.
 In Georgia this could get me thrown in the Okefenokee Swamp, but you could remove the skin and dust it with my Simon & Garfunkel Rub instead of Memphis Dust.
 Savory and low fat.
 OK, I'll shut up now.

 1) An hour or three before cooking, split the chicken in half by cutting it with heavy shears.
 Dig out all that brown goop nestled along the spine (kidneys).
 In fact, I usually just remove the spine, rinse out the kidneys, toss the spine in a bag, and save it for making stock.
 Sprinkle the chicken with salt.
 This is called dry brining.
 The salt migrates into the meat, and helps season it and hold onto moisture.
 Wet the chicken and dust both sides thoroughly with the spice mix but remember, spices don't penetrate far (I discuss this in my article on marinades).